The 7 Biggest Government Cyberattacks since 2011

 2012: US Office of Personnel Management

 Two separate attacks were launched on the US Office of Personnel Management between 2012 and 2015.
-Hackers stole around 22 million records including social security numbers, addresses and even fingerprint data.
+Hackers stole around 22 million records including social security numbers, addresses, and even fingerprint data.

-Personal information, including email addresses, phone numbers and even thumbprints and retina scans, for over 1 billion Indian citizens was stolen from the Aadhaar database.
+Personal information, including email addresses, phone numbers, and even thumbprints and retina scans, for over 1 billion Indian citizens was stolen from the Aadhaar database.
 The data was reported to have sold online for as little as £6.

 2015: Germany Parliament Offices

-Offices of 16 parliamentarians including the German Chancellor, Angela Merkel, were compromised – with mailboxes copied and internal data uncovered.
+The offices of 16 parliamentarians including the German Chancellor, Angela Merkel, were compromised – with mailboxes copied and internal data uncovered.

 2016: US Clinton Campaign

-The personal email account of John Podesta, chairman of Hilary Clinton’s US presidential campaign, was compromised with over 20,000 emails were leaked, potentially derailing the campaign which ultimately lost.
-The Democratic National Committee were targeted in the same year, with around 20,000 emails from key staff leaked including confidential party secrets.
+The personal email account of John Podesta, chairman of Hilary Clinton’s US presidential campaign, was compromised with over 20,000 emails leaked, potentially derailing the campaign which ultimately lost.
+The Democratic National Committee was targeted in the same year, with around 20,000 emails from key staff leaked including confidential party secrets.

 2017: Ukraine Government officials